Faculty

 Clinical Pharmacist, Cardiology and Critical Care

-Dr. Brokenshire received a Bachelor of Science in Biology from Millersville University in 1998 and her Doctor of Pharmacy from Temple University School of Pharmacy in 2007.
-She serves as a preceptor in cardiology, where she has worked since 2008.
-She is on several committees, including the Left Ventricular Assist Device (LVAD) Committee, the Medication Use Evaluation (MUE) Committee and the Residency Advisory Committee.
-Her areas of interest include cardiology, critical care, anticoagulation, patient counseling and pain management.
+Dr. Brokenshire received her Bachelor of Science in biology from Millersville University in 1998 and her Doctor of Pharmacy degree from Temple University School of Pharmacy in 2007.
+Dr. Brokenshire obtained her board certification in pharmacology in 2012.
+She serves as a preceptor in cardiology/advanced cardiology, where she has worked since 2008, and obtained board certification in cardiology in 2019.
+Due to her interest in advanced mechanical circulatory support including Impella, LVAD and ECMO, Dr. Brokenshire also became board certified in critical care in 2021 and serves as a PGY2 Critical Care preceptor for this elective opportunity.
+She has also participated in several medical mission trips to Guatemala, Nicaragua and Costa Rica.
+Besides her role as Geisinger’s assistant PGY-1 residency program director, she serves on several committees including the LVAD Committee, the MUE Committee and the Residency Advisory Committee.
+Her additional professional areas of interest include cardiology, critical care, anticoagulation, patient counseling and pain management.

 Clinical Pharmacist, Nephrology and Transplant